 Committed Fund Balance - represents amounts that can only be used for a specific purpose because of a formal action by City Council.
 Committed amounts cannot be used for any other purpose unless the City Council removes those constraints by taking the same type of formal action.
 Committed fund balance amounts may be used for other purposes with appropriate due process by the City Council.
-Commitments are typically done through Council resolutions.
-Committed fund balance amounts differ from restricted balances in that the constraints on their use do not come from outside parties, constitutional provisions, or enabling legislation.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED SEPTEMBER 30, 2022